jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 2. After copying and pasting, you must restart your computer.

 **Mac OS <= 10.14 (Mojave):**
+1. Copy and paste the following into your terminal:
     ```bash
     sudo mkdir -p /sites
     cd /sites